DamianGN136/cse15l-lab-reports/cs15lLabReport1.md

 `Are you sure you want to continue connecting (yes/no/[fingerprint])?`

 You are going to want to type in yes since you are connecting to the server for the first time
+*Note*: If you get this message when you connect to a server you connect to often, it could mean someone is trying to listen in on or control the connection!